 Maggie Stewart-Fritz, a registered nurse living with a vulnerable person, emphasizes that “the key is wiping everything off with Clorox or Lysol wipes before dropping them off.”

 - Clean out your closets.
 Use this free time to declutter your space.
 Pull out all clothes, toys, games, books, etc. that you no longer use.
-If they’re in good shape, gather them together and donate them to organizations like the Salvation Army, Goodwill, and Habitat for Humanity.
+If they’re in good shape, gather them together and donate them to organizations like the Salvation Army, Goodwill, and Habitat for Humanity or other humanitarian organizations.

 - Donate your skills.
 Are you artistic?
 Can you build a website?
 Edit videos?
 Write?
+Excel at graphic design?
 There are many organizations and charities that could use your help to get their message out.
-Reach out to them and let them know what you can offer or post on Facebook community groups.
+Reach out to their volunteer coordinator and let them know what you can offer or post on Facebook community groups.

 - Make teddy bears for children in need.
 Knit or crochet teddy bears or stuff pre-sewn teddy bears to donate to hospitals, police stations, fire stations, or charity organizations such as teddies for tragedies.

 - Make blankets for people (and animals) in need.
-Blankets are a source of comfort and warmth and greatly needed for homeless families, sick children and animals in shelters.
+Blankets are a source of comfort and warmth and greatly needed for homeless families, sick children and for animal care shelters.
 You can do this through organizations like Project Linus, Binky Patrol and Cage comforter.

 - Become a virtual tutor.
 Now that everyone’s stuck at home, kids may be depending on their parents to help them with their homework—and it’s been years since many of us parents have had to solve a quadratic equation, list the capitals of all 50 states, or speak conversational French.
 If you’re really good at a subject, offer to tutor kids through Zoom or FaceTime.